This project builds a community of partners to develop The Quadrangle Forest Garden next to the River Darent near Shoreham.

 The Quadrangle is an exciting educational and therapeutic landscape resource for the local community and visitors to the Darent Valley.
 Using permaculture principles, what was once a degraded field has now been turned into a productive forest garden.

-A productive forest garden based on permaculture principles has been created through the regeneration of a degraded field for food production.
-It is a project that will improve the microbiology of the soil and the biodiversity of the field and surrounding area.
-The resulting increase in the soil’s capacity for water retention will benefit the river and reduce flooding risk.
+By repurposing the land in this way, this project is already improving the microbiology of the soil and the biodiversity of the field and surrounding area.
+The resulting increase in the soil’s capacity for water retention will benefit the River Darent and reduce flooding risk.

 Food security, biodiversity loss and flood risk are all key challenges of climate change – which makes this project particularly pertinent.

 You can find out more about this extraordinary project by watching this short animation (funded by us!).
 ‘The Field’ tells the story of the regeneration of the Quadrangle’s pasture field into a forest garden.

 “Our aspirations for this film are to spark curiosity and further research into forest gardening and permaculture, to encourage groups to use The Quadrangle and other permaculture gardens as a learning resource, and to support the emergence of a new approach to agriculture.”
 (The Quadrangle, November 2019).

 - Regenerating land for climate resilience

 - A community resource and great place to visit